EuroProofNet/europroofnet.github.io/_pages/symposium/symposium.md

 * WG4: Workshop on Large Proof Libraries

-* MCL: Conference on Mathematical and Computational Linguistics for Proofs
+* MCLP: Conference on Mathematical and Computational Linguistics for Proofs

 * WG3: Worshop on Program Verification